mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-throw-error.md

 # The `toThrowError` in Vitest

-Ahh, **`toThrowError`**, the superhero assertion when you're dealing with functions that are a little... temperamental.
+Ahh, **`toThrowError`**, the superhero assertion when you're dealing with functions that are a little… temperamental.
 You know those functions I’m talking about: the ones that don’t just return nice and friendly values, but _explode_, throwing errors in your face when things go wrong.
 Sometimes, they throw an error _on purpose_.
-And you kinda want to make sure they do that, y'know, for science... or sanity.
+And you kinda want to make sure they do that, y'know, for science… or sanity.
 That’s where **`toThrowError`** comes in.

 ## What it Does